Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Introduction

-In this work, we propose to investigate the dynamics of the open Bose-Hubbard chain driven out of equilibrium via sudden global quenches on the interactions as well as on the dissipations.
+In this work, we propose to investigate the dynamics of the open Bose-Hubbard chain driven out of equilibrium via a sudden global quench on both the interaction and dissipation strengths.
 The dissipative effects consist here in on-site two-body losses.
 The term \textit{on-site} refers to a loss process involving a single lattice site.
-This specific quantum lattice model as well as its quench dynamics can be simulated experimentally using ultracold bosonic atoms~\cite{greiner2002b,cheneau2012,langen2013,geiger2014} including a controllable strength of the on-site two-body losses engineered by light-assisted inelastic collisions~\cite{tomita2017,syassen2008,weiner1999,bouganne2020}.
+This specific quantum lattice model as well as its quench dynamics can be simulated experimentally using ultra-cold bosonic atoms~\cite{greiner2002b,cheneau2012,langen2013,geiger2014} including a controllable strength of the on-site two-body losses engineered by light-assisted inelastic collisions~\cite{tomita2017,syassen2008,weiner1999,bouganne2020}.
 The quench dynamics of the isolated Bose-Hubbard chain has already been extensively studied theoretically and numerically using for instance tensor network or variational Monte-Carlo techniques ~\cite{calabrese2006,barmettler2012,kollath2007,moeckel2008,manmana2009,roux2010,navez2010,carleo2014,krutitsky2014,despres2018,despres2019,sanchezpalencia2019,villa2020}.
-Regarding the latter in the presence of dissipations, its quench dynamics induced by two-body losses has been under-researched analytically and numerically~\cite{despresnew,liu2022,liu2024}.
+However, the quench dynamics associated to the latter quantum model in the presence of dissipations, corresponding here to local two-body losses, has been under-researched analytically and numerically~\cite{despresnew,liu2022,liu2024,nagao2024}.
 Most importantly, the possibility to perform quench spectroscopy to dissipative quantum lattice models has not been studied.
 The latter statement is also valid for non-Hermitian quantum lattice models.
-These exotic class of quantum systems appear naturally when studying the dynamics of dissipative quantum lattice models in the so-called no-click limit~\cite{daley2014}.
-Consequently, we also propose here to investigate the quench spectroscopy of the non-Hermitian ($s = 1/2$ short-range interacting) transverse-field Ising chain confined in its paramagnetic phase.
-This underlines the importance of the research work presented here together with the possibility to confirm our conclusions experimentally at least for generic dissipative quantum lattice models. \\
+This exotic class of quantum systems appear naturally when studying the dynamics of dissipative quantum lattice models in the so-called no-click limit~\cite{daley2014}.
+Consequently, we also propose here to investigate the quench spectroscopy of the non-Hermitian ($s = 1/2$ short-range interacting) transverse-field Ising chain confined in the paramagnetic phase.
+Finally, we extend the quench spectroscopy method to isolated Hermitian quantum lattice models.
+More precisely, we show that the quench spectroscopy method is suitable and reliable for any quadratic quantum lattice model being bosonic or fermionic.
+To do so, the case study of the transverse-field Ising chain confined in the $z$-polarized phase is considered.
+Its quench dynamics induced by a sudden modification of the external field as well as its quench spectral function are investigated analytically using the bosonic and fermionic reformulations of its Hamiltonian in the latter gapped quantum phase while comparing the equation-of-motion and quasiparticle theoretical approaches.
+The previous statements underline the importance of the research work presented here together with the possibility to confirm our conclusions experimentally; at least for dissipative and isolated Hermitian quantum lattice models. \\